hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 }
 ```

-Similar to the router configuration above, the configuration is in a table
+Similar to the router configuration above, the configuration is in a
-called `fw_client` that is added to the existing firewall configuration.
-The
+[table][tables] called `fw_client` that is added to the existing firewall
-name of the table should not interfere with existing tables so (re)starting
+configuration.
+The name of the table should not interfere with existing tables
-this firewall configuration does not delete any existing rules.
+so (re)starting this firewall configuration does not delete any existing
+[rules][rules].

 The table contains the rules for filtering in the chain `input`.
 It contains
-the rules for incoming traffic that is addressed to the node itself: the chain
+the rules for incoming traffic that is addressed to the node itself: the
-is of type `filter` and attached to the hook `input`.
-By default this chain
+[chain][chains] is of type `filter` and attached to the hook `input`.
+By
-drops all traffic that goes through it and is not explicitly accepted by a rule
+default this chain drops all traffic that goes through it and is not explicitly
-(`policy drop`).
+accepted by a rule (`policy drop`).
 It contains the following rules:

 1. The first rule allows all traffic that is already tracked by connection
    tracking (`ct`) and belongs to or is related to an existing connection (`ct